 Without having a clear idea of which methods of promoting yourself and your work are really worth the investment of time, you might be tempted to avoid the subject entirely.
 But in today’s publishing world, neglecting your platform, even before you have a book deal, can be a precarious mistake.
 The most successful authors are those who have created ways of finding lasting fans – and of reaching out to new ones every day.

-If you enjoyed this blog post, please feel free to check out all previous posts (there are almost 700 of them : ) if you haven’t already.
+Please check out all previous posts of this blog (there are more than 900 of them : ) if you haven’t already.
 Why not sign up to receive them regularly by email?
 Just click on “Follow” in the upper line on each page – and then on “LIKE” next to it.
-There is also the “SHARE” button underneath each article where you can submit the article to Pinterest, Google+, Twitter, Chime.in, Facebook, Tumblr and StumpleUpon.
-Feel free to re-blog on your own WordPress blog
+There is also the “SHARE” button underneath each article where you can submit the article to Pinterest, Google+, Twitter, Facebook, Tumblr and to StumpleUpon.

 Thanks a lot for following: